Skip to content

 # }

-Now that we have our RPC running, let's go through a few steps to verify that the network is working currently but performing a few RPC requests.
+Now that our RPC is running, let's verify that the network is working by performing a few RPC requests.

 TIP